-So here is the Menopause Myth Busters – straight talk about perimenopause and menopause!
+So here is the Menopause Myth Buster – straight talk about perimenopause/menopause and sex!
 Let’s start with a common question:

-“How come women going through menopause don’t want sex?”
+“How come many women going through menopause don’t want sex?”

 Here’s the truth.
 You are not turning into a sexless shell of our former self!
 You don’t need to consider spending the rest of your life in a nunnery!
 Almost every woman I spoke with went through the desert period at some point during perimenopause or menopause.
 Even if it’s not “fine”, it’s not unnatural.

 So why is your libido dropping?
-It’s your hormones.
+It could be your hormones.
 If you recognize what’s happening to your body and know why, you can work toward getting back to your island paradise.

 Every 28 days or so, the premenopausal vagina starts doing some redecorating.
-It fluffs up the pillows in the womb, releases the most attractive egg it has, and starts surging hormones through the body.
+It fluffs up the pillows in the womb, releases the most attractive egg it has and starts surging hormones through the body.
 Cue the biological bow-chicka-bow-wow music.
 Women going through perimenopause and menopause don’t get that same monthly reminder from Mother Nature to “get some.”
-The bow-chicka-bow-wow music stops and you didn’t even get a last dance.
-On top of that, most experience a drop in the level of their estrogen hormone across the board, which can cause their vagina’s natural state to become Mojave-like.
+The bow-chicka-bow-wow music stops and you didn’t even get the last dance.
+On top of that, most experience a drop in the level of their estrogen hormone across the board, which can cause their vagina’s natural state to become Mojave -like.

-The great news is that there is help.
+The great news is that there is help for this.
 Having your doctor check your hormone levels is one of best things you can do if you feel like you’re wandering through the desert.
 Even if you have had a test done recently, these levels can shift at any time during perimenopause or menopause.
-Low testosterone is often responsible for libido drop, while low estrogen can contribute to dryness.
-Talk to your doctor about your options.
-If you are on hormone therapy, you might need an adjustment in your dosage.
-HRT, LET (local estrogen therapy), moisturizer and lubes, can send you right back to the beach.
-Talk to your menopause specialist and get the help you need an deserve!
+Low testosterone is often responsible for a crashing libido.
+Low estrogen can contribute to dryness which can result in painful sex.
+When sex hurts, you don’t want to have it.